kevindias/django-quotidian/README.txt

 -------

 This very simple application provides a way to stick a "quote" object into the context of your [Django][1] templates.
-Quotes are currently selected at random from the quotidian_quote database table ignoring any rows with the "public" field set to False.
+Quotes are selected at random from the quotidian_quote database table ignoring any rows with the "public" field set to False.

 [1]: http://www.djangoproject.com/ "Django Project"